chDame/ntlm_filter/README.md

 # NTLM SSO Filter

-This repository contains a project that should be compiled as a jar and used as a servlet filter for NTLM SSO
+This repository contains a project that should be compiled as a jar and used as a servlet filter for NTLM authentication (intialially developped for Bonita)

 ## How to use this jar